codeflows/jonne/README.md

 SLACK_NOTIFICATION_TEMPLATE=Got document from index <%= document[\"_index\"] %>
 ```

-## Future ideas
+## Limitations and future ideas

+- Currently you can only have one query per instance
-- tzdata is downloaded on every startup
+- tzdata is downloaded on every startup inside the Docker container
-- Don't repeat the same message (buffering in notifier?)
+- Notifier does not buffer events but alerts on every one - don't repeat messages?

 ## Development